 If you do not have a plan in place to improve your indoor air quality, then you will find that health problems will continue to pop up over and over again until it gets cleaned.

 An air purifier is a portable device that you can use in any room of your home.
-The most efficient type, called a HEPA air purifier, works in this manner:
+The most efficient type with a HEPA filter works in this manner: